<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 • Software features if electronic records are stored digitally

 Consider knowledge gaps that exist in your organisation so you are able to address the specific training needs of your employees.
-If you're not sure what gaps persist, ask your staff for their input.
+If you're unsure what gaps persist, ask your staff for their input.

 Security and compliance

-Given that information about a person's physical or mental health and wellbeing is both private and sensitive, it is of utmost importance that patient records are securely kept.
-When it comes to security and compliance, it is the responsibility of the organisation to comply with relevant jurisdictional legislation.
+Given that information about a person's physical or mental health and well-being is both private and sensitive, it's imperative that your patient records are securely managed.
+Beyond mitigating data security risks, it is also the responsibility of the organisation to comply with relevant jurisdictional legislation.

-With the increasing uptake of electronic records management, there is also an increase in concerns regarding how secure information is when used across computers and mobile devices like smartphones or tablets.
-Naturally, the secure exchange of information, whether manual or digital, between practitioners is another pressing concern for many.
-To ensure both high-quality patient records, compliance and patient trust, health organisations must implement effective security measures to protect the confidentiality of patient data.
+With electronic records management now commonplace, there is also a rise in concerns regarding how secure information is when accessed across computers and mobile devices like smartphones or tablets.
+Naturally, the secure exchange of information—whether manual or digital—between practitioners remains a pressing concern for many.
+To ensure accurate records, document and information security, compliance and patient trust, healthcare organisations must implement effective security measures to protect the confidentiality of patient data.

 Electronic Content Management (ECM) or Electronic Health Record software (EHR) automates the documentation, storage and retrieval of high-quality patient records.
 EHR software facilitates efficient data entry, minimises the need for manual paper records, produces up-to-date patient histories, automates diagnosis and code selection, decreases or completely eliminates transcription costs and decreases time spent retrieving patient information.